apache/logging-log4cxx/src/site/markdown/usage.md

 These are defined in the log4cxx/level.h file.
 Additional levels may be registered by the application but this is not recommended (See [Custom_levels]).

+## Hierarchy {#hierarchy}

+A logger is said to be an *ancestor* of another logger if its name followed by a dot is a prefix of the *descendant* logger name.
+A logger is said to be a *parent* of a *child* logger if there are no ancestors between itself and the descendant logger.

+For example, the logger named `com.foo` is a parent of the logger named `com.foo.Bar`.
+Similarly, `java` is a parent of `java.util` and an ancestor of `java.util.Vector`.
+This naming scheme should be familiar to most developers.

 ### Level Inheritance {#level-inheritance}